se-unrc/notifications/SRS.md

     * Subscribe to an interest category
     * Be notified accordingly
     * Be able to look through all their notifications
+    * Edit their profile
+    * Look at the document's they've been tagged in

 * **Administrators**: shares all the characteristics of the registered users, plus:
     * Upload documents